Alcaro/misctoys/zeus.md

 Notably absent buildings: Lumber Mill
 Advice:
 &nbsp; Other than Proteus and Bellerophon, the Master of Atlantis adventures form a single story.
 &nbsp; Like Atlantis Reborn, this adventure starts out financially tight.
 The obvious solution would be selling armor to Athens, but they will soon be conquered by Knossos.
 Instead, quickly request some drachmas from Athens and Sparta while they're still allies, then build quickly, so your silver mining plus tax income exceeds bribing the Atlanteans.
 If you need more money, feel free to build a row of Artisans' Guilds, just to waste some tax-paying workers.
+(TODO: check if Tower is even more effective)
 &nbsp; This city is rocky, with most usable space being in inconvenient shapes, and much of what is usable is future disaster areas.
 You may need to get creative with the residental districts' shape and size.
 You need a minimum of 16 elite houses, though more is, of course, helpful to conquer other cities.
 &nbsp; You will get 60 slabs of marble and 12 planks of wood as gifts.
 The Forge of Hephaestus costs 13+44 marble, 12 wood, and 6 sculptures.
 &nbsp; If you need wheat, you can raid Sidon or Thebes (latter gives 3x more), conquer them and import, or conquer them and collect their tribute (12 wheat each).
 &nbsp; Zeus' Stronghold is useful to hold off Atlas and Poseidon, but is not needed for any episode goals.
 If you'd rather not build something that big, you don't need to.
 &nbsp; If you're lucky, you can summon Odysseus fast enough to rescue Salamis from Cyclops - but the city (if rescued) will disappear at the end of the episode, so there isn't much point.
 Zeus' Stronghold can't predict the attack either - it'll predict a request instead.
 &nbsp; Sometimes, heroes fighting Atlas will lose and be turned to stone.
 If so, they will never return to your city, even if you remove and rebuild the Hall.
-You may want to keep them far from him.
+You may want to keep them far from him, or load a save.

 Colony: Knossos
 Advice: